decretist/Dissertation/Chapter4/visualization.md

 two-dimensional form is a useful first step toward understanding how this kind of stylometric analysis works in practice.[^z1]

++ if a *dictum* is listed in Winroth's appendix as being in the first recension of the *Decretum*, and as not having been added to or changed in the second recension, it is included in the first recension sample.

++ if a *dictum* is in the MGH e-text of the 1879 Friedberg edition, and is not listed in Winroth's appendix as being in the first recension, in either unmodified or modified form, it is included in the second recension sample.

++ if a *dictum* is listed Winroth's appendix as being in the first recension, but as having been added to or changed in the second recension, words indicated by the appendix are included in the first recension sample, while words in the e-text of Friedberg not corresponding to the words indicated by the appendix are included in the second recension sample.

+D.54, d.p.c.23 is a good example.
+The complete text of the *dictum* as it appears in the Friedberg edition (1.214) is:

+*Ecce, quomodo serui ad clericatum ualeant assumi, uel quomodo non admittantur.
+Liberti quoque non sunt promouendi ad clerum, nisi ab obsequiis sui patroni fuerint absoluti.
+Unde in Concilio Eliberitano:*

+Winroth's appendix (201) indicates that only the first sentence of the *dictum* appears in the first recension (the numbers 1 and 2 refer to line numbers in the print version of the Friedberg edition):

+d.p.c.
+23: **1** *Ecce quomodo serui* – **2** *quomodo non admittantur*.

+Therefore, "Ecce, quomodo serui ad clericatum ualeant assumi, uel quomodo non admittantur." is included in the first recension text sample, and "Liberti quoque non sunt promouendi ad clerum, nisi ab obsequiis sui patroni fuerint absoluti.
+Unde in Concilio Eliberitano:" is included in the second recension text sample.

+There are 897 *dicta* represented in the first-recension text sample and 419 in the second-recension sample.
+Of those, 65 *dicta* are represented in both the first- and second-recension samples.

+Depending on the nature of the analysis we want to conduct, we may choose to either include or exclude the *dicta* from *de Pen*.
+Excluding the *dicta* from *de Pen*., there are 836 first-recension and 398 second-recension *dicta*, of which 61 *dicta* are represented in both samples.

 *In* is the most frequently occurring word in the *dicta*.
 There are 1,450 occurrences of *in* out of 56,713 words in the first-recension *dicta* (2.56%).
 There are 411 occurrences of *in* out of 14,255